Spectral Image Segmentation with Global Appearance Modeling: New Criteria for Image Segmentation

 \begin{proposition}

-\end{proposition} where $d$ is the dimension of the pixel appearance vectors, $g_A$ and $g_B$ are densitiy estimates defined using a Gaussian kernel, and $\langle \cdot, \cdot \rangle$ denotes the standard inner product of functions. \begin{proof} We use the fact that the convolution of two Gaussians with equal variance is a Gaussian with twice the variance,
+\end{proposition} Here $d$ is the dimension of $I(j)$ ($d=1$ for graylevel images and $d=3$ for RGB images), $g_A$ and $g_B$ are densitiy estimates defined using a Gaussian kernel, and $\langle \cdot, \cdot \rangle$ denotes the standard inner product of functions. \begin{proof} We use the fact that the convolution of two Gaussians with equal variance is a Gaussian with twice the variance,